sreegurram/In-Vehicle-Coupon-EDA/README.md

 At 10 AM, CoffeeHouse coupon acceptance rate is highest (64.031%).

 At 6 PM and 10 PM, users rejection ratio of CoffeeHouse coupon is high (58.9, 57.5%).

+### Recommendations and next steps
+Based on the above data insights, developing targeted coupon strategies for young, working individuals who seek food options after work could be a successful approach.
+Additionally, single users and those who frequently visit bars are more likely to accept bar coupons, which suggests that a targeted approach could also be effective in this demographic.
+These observations provide valuable information for developing future coupon strategies.

+#### Next steps -
+Further analysis of the data with a broader set could be very beneficial.
+At the moment, the data is limited by categorical demographics, such as age groups (e.g., most users are between 21 and 26 years of age).
+Combining datasets with utilization or "referral" sources may be helpful to provide a complementary approach to understanding an overall coupon strategy.